rayyansys/amazon_ses_mailer/README.md

 end
 ```

-This looks for a template on SES in the configured AWS region named `welcome_email`.
+This looks for a template on SES in the configured AWS region named `MyMailer-welcome_email`.
 If found, it will be used to render the email and send it to the specified recipient.

 If you want to merge dynamic content with the template, just set instance variables